-The Exchange represents that it has the necessary systems capacity to support VanEck Bitcoin Trust options.
-As discussed above, the Exchange believes that its existing surveillance and reporting safeguards are designed to deter and detect possible manipulative behavior which might arise from listing and trading Unit options, including VanEck Bitcoin Trust options.

-B. Self-Regulatory Organization's Statement on Burden on Competition

-The Exchange does not believe that the proposed rule change will impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
-The Exchange does not believe that the proposed rule change will impose any burden on intramarket competition that is not necessary or appropriate in furtherance of the purposes of the Act as the VanEck Bitcoin Trust will be equally available to all market participants who wish to trade such options and will trade generally in the same manner as other options.
-The Exchange Rules that currently apply to the listing and trading of all Unit options on the Exchange, including, for example, Rules that govern listing criteria, expirations, exercise prices, minimum increments, margin requirements, customer accounts, and trading halt procedures will apply to the listing and trading of the VanEck Bitcoin Trust options on the Exchange in the same manner as they apply to other options on all other Units that are listed and traded on the Exchange.
-Also, and as stated above, the Exchange already lists options on other commodity-based Units.52 Further, the VanEck Bitcoin Trust would need to satisfy the maintenance listing standards set forth in the Exchange Rules in the same manner as any other Unit for the Exchange to continue listing options on them.

-See Securities Exchange Act Release No. 39489 (December 24, 1997), 63 FR 276 (January 5, 1998) (SR-CBOE-1997-11).
+50 See Bitcoin ETP Approval Order. individual customer or entity from establishing options positions that could be used to manipulate the market of the underlying as well as the Bitcoin market.51 The Exchange represents that it has the necessary systems capacity to support VanEck Bitcoin ETF options.
+As discussed above, the Exchange believes that its existing surveillance and reporting safeguards are designed to deter and detect possible manipulative behavior which might arise from listing and trading Unit options, including VanEck Bitcoin ETF options.
+B. Self-Regulatory Organization's Statement on Burden on Competition The Exchange does not believe that the proposed rule change will impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
+The Exchange does not believe that the proposed rule change will impose any burden on intramarket competition that is not necessary or appropriate in furtherance of the purposes of the Act as the VanEck Bitcoin ETF will be equally available to all market participants who wish to trade such options and will trade generally in the same manner as other options.
+The Exchange Rules that currently apply to the listing and trading of all Unit options on the Exchange, including, for example, Rules that govern listing criteria, expirations, exercise prices, minimum increments, margin requirements, customer accounts, and trading halt procedures will apply to the listing and trading of the VanEck Bitcoin ETF options on the Exchange in the same manner as they apply to other options on all other Units that are listed and traded on the Exchange.
+Also, and as stated above, the Exchange already lists options on other commodity-based Units.52 Further, the VanEck 51 See Securities Exchange Act Release No. 39489 (December 24, 1997), 63 FR 276 (January 5, 1998) (SR-CBOE-1997-11).
+52 See Rule 4.3, Interpretation and Policy .06(a)(4).